egberts/egberts.github.io-src/content/articles/vxlan.md

 lang: en
 private: False

-This article is on about configuring a host-based VXLAN for use with multiple virtual machines ... on Linux.
+This article is on about configuring a host-based VXLAN for use with virtual machines ... on Linux.

-VXLAN describes Virtual eXtensible Local Area Network, which is used to address the need for overlay networks within virtualized data centers accommodating multiple tenants.
+VXLAN describes Virtual eXtensible Local Area Network, used to address the need for overlay networks within virtualized data centers accommodating tenants.
 Defined in [IETF RFC7348](https://datatracker.ietf.org/doc/html/rfc7348)

 To skip overview, go straight to Setup section.